darklang/dark/docs/eventsV2.md

 Note that `CronChecker` does not use `events_v2` table information for Cron scheduling (eg determining if it has been an hour since the last Cron event).
-It does that separately in the `cron_records` table and just emits events on the appropriate schedule, leaving it to the queues to handler after that.
+It does that separately in the `cron_records` table and just emits events on the appropriate schedule, leaving it to the queues to handle after that.

 Emit also adds a notification to the PubSub topic.
 This will be delivered to a QueueWorker to tell it to try fetching and running an event.
 After 5 retries, PubSub